 But you already know this, right?
 With a hired team, you will invest your time in explaining your ideas to the analyst and in providing feedback during the development process.
 Your team will help you understand what they need.
 Sure, this variant is the most expensive in terms of money vs. builders and CMS.
 Using the building analogy, DIY is ground level, CMS is a few levels up.
 But with a custom-built website (and plenty of funds in reserve), you are building a business skyscraper.

-There are several experts in every solution who help you understand the process and undertake all the technical questions, such as setting up a CMS for you, up to building a fully custom website.
+There are several experts in every solution who help you understand the process and undertake to answer all the technical questions, such as setting up a CMS for you, up to building a fully custom website.

 If you decide to proceed with a technical helper, you will need to invest your time to find the right one.
 This might be someone local or a contractor based in another country (a freelancer or company).